voidReq/SmartGrid_IoT/README.md

 //Overall wiring of the project is in "OverallWiring.png"

-Using NodeMCu ESP8266 boards, we set up a controllable (see RelayWiring.png) solar panel and water generator, read their voltage with a voltage sensor, and reduced it to 5V.
+Using NodeMCu ESP8266 boards, we set up a controllable (see RelayWiring.png) solar panel and water generator, read their voltage with a voltage sensor, and reduced it to 5V, allowing us to power every nodeMCU board through VIN.
 We then, via a central power breadboard, redistributed the power to "houses", each with a controllable (see HouseRelayWiring.png) fan and light, and monitored their power usage with the INA219 module.
 All readings were then sent to a database through MQTT, which allowed the data to be stored and displayed on a webpage.
 MQTT is essentially a messaging system that allows data to be sent wirelessly, on different networks, without the need of port forwarding.
 It uses a "topic" system similar to a file system, that allows organization of values.
 The following shows the topics that we read and wrote on.

 **READING VALUES**